Triangle packings in randomly perturbed graphs: Acknowledgement

 \section{Acknowledgement}

 We thank Jozsef Balogh for helpful discussions.

-HL, LW and ZY are supported by the Institute for Basic Science (IBS-R029-C4), LW is also supported by National Key R\&D Program of China under grant number 2024YFA1013900, NSFC under grant number 12471327 and by China Scholarship Council.
+HL and ZY were supported by the Institute for Basic Science (IBS-R029-C4), LW is supported by National Key R\&D Program of China under grant number 2024YFA1013900, NSFC under grant number 12471327 and by China Scholarship Council.